rhempel/fixitinfirmware/posts/coding-standards-are-a-waste-of-time.rst

 To be fair, it *is* actually a little easier to read well-formed code, but that's something you can fix in a few minutes with any number of code formatting utilities.
-You can fix up most naming problems with a decent editor and a few miunutes of extra time to choose (or change to) a meanginful name.
+You can fix up most naming problems with a decent editor and a few minutes of extra time to choose (or change to) a meanginful name.

 But you can't make a complex module easier to understand, maintain, or debug just by having a coding standard.